Hemp: Historical cultivation

-Hemp has been grown for millennia in Asia and the Middle East for its fibre.
+Hemp has been grown for millennia in Asia and the Middle East for its fiber.
 Commercial production of hemp in the West took off in the eighteenth century, but was grown in the sixteenth century in eastern England.
 Because of colonial and naval expansion of the era, economies needed large quantities of hemp for rope and oakum.
-In the early 1940s, world production of hemp fiber ranged from 250 000 to 350 000 metric tonnes, Russia was the biggest producer.
+In the early 1940s, world production of hemp fiber ranged from 250,000 to 350,000 metric tons, Russia was the biggest producer.

 In Western Europe, the cultivation of hemp was not legally banned by the 1930s, but the commercial cultivation stopped by then, due to decreased demand compared to increasingly popular artificial fibers.
 Speculation about the potential for commercial cultivation of hemp in large quantities has been criticized due to successful competition from other fibers for many products.
 The world production of hemp fiber fell from over 300,000 metric tons 1961 to about 75,000 metric tons in the early 1990s and has after that been stable at that level.